parker-group/earth-observation-howto/docs/howto_raster_widelong.md

    👉 See [How-to: Zonal statistics (time series)](howto_zonal_stats_timeseries.md)
 3. **Convert wide → long** with this guide (adds `date`, `var_type`, `value`).
 4. Merge with GPS/survey/health data and proceed with time-series analysis.

+---

+## Attribution

+The original version of this helper function was authored by [Catalina Medina](https://github.com/CatalinaMedina) as part of the [aedes-serology](https://github.com/CatalinaMedina/aedes-serology) project.
+This adaptation generalizes the approach for any raster-derived time series (e.g., MODIS, ERA5, Landsat) and is maintained here with attribution.